Detonation (band): History

-In December 2004, Detonation entered Excess Studios once again to record their second studio album, Portals to Uphobia.
-Due to numerous problems the official release date was delayed until 12 September 2005.
-Detonation then toured with Decapitated, Gorerotted, and Dam.
+In December 2004, Detonation entered Excess Studios to record their second studio album, Portals to Uphobia.
+Due to numerous problems, the official release date was delayed until 12 September 2005.
+Detonation toured with Decapitated, Gorerotted, and Dam.
 Over 30 shows were scheduled throughout Europe, but due to a breakdown of the rented tour bus, Detonation had to cancel several shows.
-The band eventually managed to complete about half of the shows with their own transportation.
+The band completed about half of the shows with their own transportation.

-In January 2007, Detonation recorded their third studio album, Emission Phase, which was released at the end of April 2007.
+In January 2007, Detonation recorded their third studio album, Emission Phase, released at the end of April 2007.
 The artwork was made by Eliran Kantor and the production was taken care of by Bouke Visser and Jochem Jacobs from Split Second Sound.
-The release was promoted by an eight-day tour throughout the UK and several individual gigs (festival) in the Netherlands.
+The release was promoted by an eight-day tour throughout the UK and several individual shows (festival) in the Netherlands.

-On 17 March 2008, the band announced their first ever line-up change.
-Koen Romeijn who had been playing rhythmic guitar/vocals since 1997 decided to lay down his guitar and focus on the vocals.
-The person they chose to replace him was Danny Tunker from Fuelblooded and The Saturnine.
+On 17 March 2008, the band announced their first line-up change.
+Koen Romeijn who had been playing rhythmic guitar/vocals since 1997 decided to focus on vocals.
+He was replaced with Danny Tunker from Fuelblooded and The Saturnine.

-On 3 May 2008, Detonation announced that their drummer Thomas Kalksma (who was also a forming member of the band) had decided to leave the band for differences of opinion about the future of Detonation.
-He left in good terms and mentioned that he would continue his drummer career.
+On 3 May 2008, Detonation announced that drummer and founding member Kalksma left the band because of differences of opinion about the future of Detonation.
+He left in good terms and mentioned that he would continue his drumming career.

-In November 2008, Michiel van der Plicht joined the band as the permanent new drummer, after already doing a couple of shows as session member.
-At the end of 2011, the band recorded their fourth studio effort "Reprisal", produced by Harry van Breda.
+In November 2008, Michiel van der Plicht joined the band as the permanent new drummer, after doing a couple of shows as session member.
+At the end of 2011, the band recorded their fourth studio effort, Reprisal, produced by Harry van Breda.
 It was released in April 2011.
-Before the album was released, Michiel van der Plicht, Danny Tunker and Otto Schimmelpenninck van der Oije left the band to focus and their other bands (God Dethroned and Delain, respectively).
+Before the album was released, Michiel van der Plicht, Danny Tunker and Otto Schimmelpenninck van der Oije left the band to focus on their other bands (God Dethroned and Delain, respectively).
 Harry van Breda filled out as bass guitar player while Allard van der Kuip joined as drummer.

 In 2012, the band announced a hiatus for an undetermined period of time, but reformed in 2013 with an original bassist and a new drummer.